 When the IRS reopens the process for applying for a group exemption under IRC §501(c)(3), the Global Methodist Church will file for such a group exemption to cover local churches who are members of the Global Methodist Church.
 To preserve the opportunity to be included in a group exemption granted to the Global Methodist Church in the future, local churches who are members of the Global Methodist Church should not file a separate application for recognition of IRC §501(c)(3) status, but instead should rely on the automatic exemption pursuant to IRC §508(c)(1)(A).

 To apply to be a clergy member of the Global Methodist Church, the clergyperson must complete and submit a digital clergy application.
 As part of completing the digital clergy application, you will upload certain documents such as a copy of ordination certificates or licenses evidencing your current ministerial credentials, diplomas from educational institutions, and transcripts of courses completed.
 During completion of the digital clergy application, you will initiate a background check as part of completing the digital clergy application.
-Church applications can only be submitted using the digital clergy application.
-If you have questions about the clergy application process, please email applications@globalmethodist.org.
+Clergy applications can only be submitted using the digital clergy application.
+If you have questions about the clergy application process or need assistance, please email [email protected].

 Yes!
 As a truly global church the denomination is ethnically and racially diverse and it insists on the equal treatment of all the church’s members.